 - Pat Conway, co-founder of Great Lakes Brewing Company

-Marking the “end of an era,” original director Dan Gates and his staff stepped down after eight years, with 2013 the last year of their involvement.
+Marking the “end of an era,” original executive director Dan Gates and his staff stepped down after eight years, with 2013 marking the last year of their involvement.

-New director Brandon Thompson took over for 2016, becoming the third director of brew week in 11 years.
+Current director Brandon Thompson took over in 2016, becoming the third director of Brew Week in its (now) 18 year history.
 Brandon also helps put on the annual Halloween Block Party on Court Street.

-As you probably know, the Ohio beer scene expanded quite a bit since the first brew week.
+The Ohio beer scene grew quite a bit since the first Ohio Brew Week.
 You can find craft beer in grocery stores and dive bars.
-Say “craft beer” to someone and they’ll definitely know what you’re talking about.
+Say “craft beer” to someone, and they’ll definitely know what you’re talking about.

-It’s the perfect environment for Ohio Brew Week to continue, after 11 years of innovation, to set the bar higher and higher each summer and with seasonal events, including Fall Fest in Athens.
+It’s the perfect environment for Ohio Brew Week to continue, after 18 years of innovation, to set the bar higher and higher each summer and with seasonal events, including Fall Fest in Athens.

 - 45+ all-Ohio breweries

-To keep up with us during brew week, make sure to Like our page on Facebook, and follow us on Instagram and Twitter.
+Stay up to date with Ohio Brew Week events; like our page on Facebook, and follow us on Instagram and Twitter.
 Don’t forget to check back in on the site for event updates and beer info as it becomes available!

 Check out a 2008 video made in memory of Jon Sparhawk…featuring a very young-looking Brad Clark of Jackie O’s discussing how the “Sparbock” came to be.